mnothman/HD-Requester/README.md

 ## Project Synopsis

 HD Requester is a secure parts management system designed to streamline the process of checking parts in and out of a secure area.
-It eliminates the need for an open carry permit, making it convenient for authorized personnel to access and manage parts efficiently.
+It makes it convenient for authorized personnel to access and manage parts efficiently.
 The application provides a user-friendly interface for tracking and monitoring parts inventory, ensuring the security and accountability of the process.

 ## App Requirements